sitthykun/smilelog/README.md

 # SmileLog
 ![smilelog](https://user-images.githubusercontent.com/227092/76993446-6e44ff00-697f-11ea-9aed-970b8fa0e126.png)
+**SmileLog 3.0** is a brilliant version.
+- tail -f my-log.log
+- Separating log file by session key

-**SmileLog 2.0** is a big change for backup file.
+**SmileLog 2.0** is a big change for the backup file feature.
 This feature will make log easy to tail with the same name, and backup a yesterday log file.
-- $ tail -f my-log.log
+- tail -f my-log.log
 - Backup file: my-log-2020-05-25.log

 It's gonna change the traditional tracing in another way.\